Auditability of AI systems

 In the Netherlands, a predictive system used for detecting welfare fraud was taken offline after courts ruled it lacked transparency.
 Because there were no clear logs explaining how individuals were flagged, the system failed legal scrutiny.

-How to build auditable AI systems
+Building auditable AI systems

 Organizations applying ISO 42001 or the NIST AI RMF often include auditability as part of their broader AI risk management strategy.

-Tools that support AI auditability
+Tools for AI auditability

-Many platforms support audit tracking.
-Examples include:
+Several platforms support audit tracking.

 FAQ